 Artists working within the realm of the Black Aesthetic have been traditionally under-represented in the art market.
 The mainstream market is now acknowledging the increasing value of these overlooked works of Black Aesthetic art.
 Institutions are also now rushing to include these works and ‘fill the gaps’ in their collections.
 This places collectors of this work in a unique position to showcase these important pieces of art.

 The Black Art Gold Rush Has Begun

 For artists like Norman Lewis and Horace Pippins they did not live to see this historical reversal of several generations of African-American artists in overcoming institutional neglect.
-For Eldzier Cortor, who died on November 26, 2015, he did lived to see his work in the new Whitney Museum.
-But this is what he had to say, “It’s a little late now, I’d say,” he observed dryly during an interview.
-“But better than never.”
-What will happen for the African American collectors who loyally supported the Black artists before it was fashionable, maybe they will realize a profit from their investment.
+For Eldzier Cortor, who died on November 26, 2015, he did live to see his work in the new Whitney Museum.
+“It’s a little late now, I’d say,” he observed dryly during an interview.
+“But better late than never.”
+What will happen for the African American collectors who loyally supported the Black artists before it was a trend, maybe they will realize a profit from their investment.
 What will the well monied private collectors and the museums with the wish list find as they look for this undervalued work?
 They will find that these veins of gold are also in the hands of the Black collectors and art dealers and if they do not want to overspend they need to forge relationships with them.
 (RM Crews for Black Art in America™, 2016)

 Black Art Is Buried Treasure (Bloomberg Business Week, February, 2006)

 Why African American Art Is So Hot (Forbes, Dec., 2008)

 Black Artists March Into The Museum (New York Times, November, 2015)